-A Joint Information Center (JIC) is a designated location established to coordinate all incident-related public information activities and the JIS process.
+A Joint Information Center (JIC) is a designated location established to coordinate all incidentrelated public information activities and the JIS process.
 It is the central point of contact for all news media at the scene of the incident.
 Public information officials from all participating agencies should collocate at the JIC.
-The Director of Emergency Preparedness will work with the Directors of Administrative Services to identify a location on each campus that could serve as a JIC during an emergency.
+The Assistant Vice Provost - Emergency Management will work with the Directors of Administrative Services to identify a location on each campus that could serve as a JIC during an emergency.
+OEM may establish the Mobile Command Center (MCC) as a media site.